kristopalka/kristopalka/README.md

-I’m currently working on Scrabble Solver.
-Mayby i will win this game eventually 🤔
+I’m currently working on TeleClimb with Andrzej Krzywda.
+I will help Climbing Referees a lot :D